By Terry Corbell

 Here are 13 tips to manage absenteeism:

-- Start by making sure your efforts don’t lead to legal problems.
-In this litigious society, it’s important to avoid EEOC discrimination suits.
+1. Start by making sure your efforts don’t lead to legal problems.
+In this litigious society, it’s important to avoid EEOC discrimination lawsuits.

-- Train your managers.
+2. Train your managers.
 True, they need to know your legal obligations.
-But train them in employee engagement, and how to deal with disgruntled workers.
+But train them in employee engagement and how to deal with disgruntled workers.
+Remember toxic employees warrant your best coaching tactics.

-- Remember the phrase, “Let it begin with me.”
+3. Remember the phrase, “Let it begin with me.”
 It’s important to make certain that you’re perceived as an effective leader, not just a supervisor.
 Lead by a disciplined example.
-There are 10 key differences between leaders and managers.
+Be a leader, not a caretaking manager.
 Remember leaders continuously upgrade recruitment procedures.

-- Evaluate your culture.
+4. Evaluate your culture.
 It’s not easy to develop a culture in which everyone is on the same page.
-But you must in order to succeed.
-(There are six steps to implement a cultural change for profits.)
+If profits are at stake, a cultural change is in order.

-- Clearly indicate a policy that complies with FMLA.
-But you can legally take steps to make certain it isn’t abused, for example, require a doctor’s confirmation for any leave.
+8. Clearly indicate a policy that complies with FMLA.
+But you can legally take steps to make certain FMLA isn’t abused isn’t abused, for example, require a doctor’s confirmation for any leave.

-- Double-down on efforts for employee engagement.
+9. Double-down on efforts for employee engagement.
 Listen to your staff.
 Let employees know you care about their welfare, and that you appreciate their dedication to the organization.
-Generate more profits by partnering with your employees.
+You’ll generate more profits if you partner with your employees.

 From the Coach’s Corner, see these related links: